John Smith (1930s first baseman)

 John Marshall Smith (September 27, 1906 – May 9, 1982) was a utility player in Major League Baseball who played briefly for the Boston Red Sox during the 1931 season.
 Listed at 6'1", 180 lb., Smith was a switch-hitter and threw right-handed.
-He was born in Washington, D.C. and went to Eastern High School.
+He was born in Washington, D.C., and went to Eastern High School.

 Smith appeared in four career games with Boston basically as a backup for first baseman Bill Sweeney.
-He posted a .133 batting average (2-for-15) with two runs and one RBI without extrabases.
+He posted a .133 batting average (2-for-15) with two runs and one RBI without extra bases.
 At first base, he collected 46 outs and did not commit an error for a perfect 1.000 fielding percentage.

 Smith died at the age of 75 in Silver Spring, Maryland.